 What we don’t: Less of a high-performance design.

-In parsing out the differences between the X Crest and X Ultra, the X Crest has a less aggressive outsole design and uses Salomon’s Contagrip MD rubber rather than the MA compound, which sacrifices a little stickiness for added durability and longevity.
-It also utilizes a less premium insole and lacks that shoe’s solid chassis, winged eyelet that connects the lacing system and midsole, and single-pull Quicklace system.
+In parsing out the differences between the X Crest and X Ultra, the X Crest has a less aggressive outsole design, uses a less premium insole, and lacks the X Ultra's solid chassis, winged eyelet that connects the lacing system and midsole, and single-pull Quicklace system.
 The net result is less stability, support, and grip, which limits its appeal for truly rough terrain, but you still get great all-around protection and high-quality materials that should stand up well to moderate use.
-And the clincher for some will be cost: at $30 less than the X Ultra 4, the X Crest is an excellent value for hikers and backpackers who don’t need the X Ultra’s high levels of performance.
+And the clincher for some will be cost: At $30 less than the X Ultra 4, the X Crest is an excellent value for hikers and backpackers who don’t need the X Ultra’s high levels of performance.

 See the Men's Salomon X Crest GTX See the Women's Salomon X Crest GTX

-What we like: Well-cushioned, modern-looking, and the lightest design here.
+What we like: Comfortable materials, modern looks, and the lightest option here.

-See the Men's Salomon X Reveal See the Women's Salomon X Reveal
+See the Men’s Outbound Prism GTX See the Women’s Outbound Prism GTX

 |Salomon Shoe||Price||Weight||Waterproof||Upper||Outsole||Non-WP available?|